braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/about.md

 > This article provides an overview of email at Braze, including the available customizations and potential use cases.
 In addition to the content covered here, we also recommend checking out our [Email](https://lab.braze.com/messaging-channels-email) LAB course.

 You can do a lot with email messages!
 Email messages are a great way to deliver rich content to your users.
-Email messaging has unlimited felxibility for communicating with your users outside of your app or website.
-Customize your email messages from managing your audience to including eye-catching multimmedia content.
+Email messaging has unlimited flexibility for communicating with your users outside of your app or website.
+Customize your email messages from managing your audience to including eye-catching multimedia content.
 To see examples of email campaigns, check out our [Case Studies][6].

 ## Customize your emails